wwivbbs/docs/docs/linux_installation.md

 _Hung bbs process_

 There have been some cases where the connection to the bbs will die for unknown reasons and it doesn't clean up properly.
 This leaves nodes hung up as in use and if a normal user was connected, they won't be able to reconnect.
-An easy way to simulate this is to connect with syncTERM and just close the syncTERM window instead of logging off.

 To clean up disconnected processes, use the ps command to find them and kill them.
 Let's look at an example:
 ```